What Is the Acceptable Moisture Level in Wood?

 The National Wood Flooring Association (NWFA) has specific installation guidelines for wood flooring and how they relate to MC.

-When determining the acceptable moisture level of wood flooring, NWFA states that the flooring professional should establish a baseline for acclimation.
+When determining the acceptable moisture levels in wood flooring before installation, NWFA states that the flooring professional should establish a baseline for acclimation.
 Acclimation is the process for conditioning the MC of wood flooring to the environment in which it will be installed.

-To establish a baseline for acclimation, the installer will need to calculate the optimal wood MC by dividing the region’s high season and low season EMC.
+To establish a baseline for wood flooring acclimation, the installer will need to calculate the optimal moisture level of the wood by dividing the region’s high season and low season EMC.
 For example, if the expected EMC ranges from a low of 6% to a high of 9%, the baseline MC of the wood would be 7.5%.

 The installer should then check the MC of multiple boards and average the results.
 A high reading in one area indicates a problem that must be corrected.